Latin involves the study of the Latin language and literature, and Roman civilisation.

 You will have the opportunity to increase your knowledge of vocabulary and grammar, enabling you to translate passages of literary Latin into English.
 You will read works by a range of authors, and study literary and social contexts as well as language and style, developing your critical skills.
 You will go on to study a selection of Latin prose and verse texts.

 Years 3 and 4

 There is also the opportunity to start or continue the study of Greek.

-If you progress to Honours you will have the opportunity to spend at least three weeks (usually during the summer vacation after third year) visiting archaeological sites and museums in Italy and Greece.
+If you progress to Honours you will have the opportunity to spend at least three weeks (usually during the summer vacation after third year) visiting archaeological sites and museums in Italy.
 Financial support for this visit is available to all Single Honours students.